 Bake with store bought cookie dough

-Pick up a roll or two of a sugar cookie dough and a container of festive sprinkles right after Christmas.
+Pick up a roll or two of a sugar cookie dough and a container of festive sprinkles right after Thanksgiving.
 This way they will be in your fridge waiting for you in case you need them.

 Drive around the neighborhood to look at lights

 One of my favorite childhood Christmas memories is driving around to look at lights with my family, so I do this at least once a year with my own kids.
 They get cozy in warm pajamas while I fill travel mugs with hot cocoa.
 We drive around looking for amazing decorations while listening to Christmas songs on the radio.
 This advent activity takes no planning.